 Humanity faces the gravest crisis in our short history.
 Our governmental leaders are unwilling or unable to grapple effectively with two looming catastrophes: escalating climatic disasters and growing arsenals of increasingly deadlier nuclear arsenals, combined with rising tensions among nuclear powers.
 Authoritarian tendencies throughout the world make matters worse, as far-right deniers and conspiracy theorists rise to the fore.
 Continue reading

-However, in practice, principled proponents, such as Gandhi and Martin Luther King, proved to be adept at pragmatically using nonviolent methods, Equally, some pragmatists, in their hearts, are pacifists as well as hard-headed realists.
-Continue reading
+However, in practice, principled proponents, such as Gandhi and Martin Luther King, proved to be adept at pragmatically using nonviolent methods, Equally, some pragmatists hope for a world in which principled nonviolence can exist.

 This is the decisive decade for humankind and other species.
 We tackle dire trends now.
 Or we face a bleak future in which our constricted pandemic life now becomes the norm for all but the wealthiest.
 Our rational and technological prowess, in combination with market-based power structures, has brought us to the brink of catastrophe.
 Can movement politics be part of a solution?